4.4 Consultation Process and Problem Diagnosis

 Test Your Knowledge

-A leader asks HR to create training because a team missed several deadlines.
-What should HR do first?
+A leader asks HR to build training because a team missed several deadlines.
+What should the senior HR consultant do first?

 A